Sanofi to invest further in biologics

-PARIS Sanofi announced plans to invest 600 million euros ($673 million) annually over the next two to three years in the field of biologics production, an area of strong growth potential.
+PARIS (Reuters) - Sanofi announced plans to invest 600 million euros ($673 million) annually over the next two to three years in the field of biologics production, an area of strong growth potential.

 In contrast to most drugs that are chemically synthesized, many biologics are produced using living cells.
 They are seen as a promising answer in cardiovascular, neurology and cancer diseases.